scrapinghub/splash/docs/scripting-ref.rst

 redirects initiated by JavaScript code.
 To give the webpage time to follow those redirects use :ref:`splash-wait`.

+``headers`` argument allows to add or replace default HTTP headers for the initial request.
+To set custom headers for all further requests (including requests to related resources) use :ref:`splash-set-custom-headers`.

 Custom headers example:

 .. code-block:: lua